tp-1000/Atlas/readme.md

 ## So you forked it... now what?

-Configuration will be necessary to connect Atlas with a database.
+Atlas will need to be configured to connect with a database.
-For the database you will need [PostgreSQL](https://www.postgresql.org) and the extension [PostGIS](https://postgis.net).
+[PostgreSQL](https://www.postgresql.org) and the extension [PostGIS](https://postgis.net) were chosen and required for easier querying.

 ### Local Configuration:
 Atlas requires a connection to a PostgreSQL database.
 The connection can be found in [application.properties](src/main/resources/application.properties) and is set using local environment variables.